Ramen and Steak Salad with Citrus DressingJump to Recipe

-Many people think that the culmination of becoming a good cook is making an elaborate cake or fancy dessert or something, but my culmination is being able to toss together fast and delicious weeknight meals that are low stress, delicious, and keep well for leftovers.
-This Ramen Steak Salad with Citrus Dressing checks all the boxes!
+Many people think that the culmination of becoming a good cook is making an elaborate cake or fancy dessert or something, but my culmination is being able to toss together fast and delicious weeknight meals that are low-stress, delicious, and keep well for leftovers.
+This Ramen Noodle Salad checks all the boxes!

 The steak in this recipe can be almost any steak that grills well.
-I would stay away from the super-pricy cuts and stick with a flank steak or flat iron steak.
+I would stay away from the super-pricy cuts and stick with a flank steak or flat iron steak (although those can be a bit pricy these days also).
 They are great on the grill and work well in a salad.

 The really key thing for this recipe is the citrus dressing which I literally just shake together in a jar.
 It ties everything together though and is a must-try for this recipe!

 I like to use ramen noodles for salads like this for a few reasons.
 For starters, they are cheap and I almost always have some in my pantry!
 They also cook incredibly fast and go with many flavors and toppings.

 The noodles hold up well if they are warm or cold and store well for leftovers.
 You can top with lots of fresh vegetables and almost any protein (like steak) and it’ll be great.

 Don’t worry too much about the brand of ramen – any will work – but because you aren’t using the seasoning packet, I would just use the cheaper brands.

 Let’s talk steak!
 I used a flatiron steak for this version which is a bit thicker than a flank steak and much thicker than a skirt steak, but you can use any of those since you should slice the steak into bite-sized pieces for the salad.
 Your cooking time will just need to adjust slightly.

 I seasoned mine liberally with Montreal steak seasoning and a drizzle of olive oil but you could use any steak rub or just salt and pepper if you have nothing else!